You've loved your taste of working remotely. Now what?

 If your output has suffered whilst working from home, that's more than understandable ‒ these have been hard times, and for some, they've been harder than others.
 It just means you should take time to consider if working from home long-term is the right thing for you.
 If you still decide that it is, assess what you need to do to make it work based on your recent experience.

 Be open about what you want

 If your reasons for wanting to work from home are personal, you might feel a bit uncomfortable sharing that with your boss.
-There's nothing wrong with being open about what you want, though, so long as you remain professional.
+There's nothing wrong with being open about what you want, though, as long as you remain professional.

 If you're upfront about your reasons for wanting to work remotely, not only does it show you've thought about the prospect seriously, but it also means you can have a proper discussion about it with your employer.
-They know what you want and why, and they can work with you to make it happen, or to find some acceptable compromise that still fits your needs.
+They know what you want and why and they can work with you to make it happen, or to find some acceptable compromise that still fits your needs.